Board of Health

 The Egremont Town Hall is open to the general public.
 The mail and locked drop boxes remain outside both doors of the town hall, and the table remains in the vestibule.

-Board and committee meetings are held entirely via Zoom or by partial or full-member in-person meetings.
+Board and committee meetings are held via Zoom or partial or full-member in-person meetings.
 Public attendance is by Zoom only.

 Refuse and Recycling Collection Regulations

 Effective November 1, 2022, the Massachusetts Department of Environmental Protection (MassDEP) added textiles, mattresses, and box springs to its ban on disposing of these items in landfills, meaning they must be recycled.
 The ban's goal is to reduce the amount of waste deposited in the constantly shrinking landfills.
 According to the MassDEP, 95% of the textiles recovered can be recycled.
 The Town of Egremont has met this new ban by adding two collection programs to the Town's many other recycling programs.
 Learn what you need to know on the Transfer Station and Recycling Center web page.